mfirhas/note/src/ddd.md

   - Each with its own application layer, or
   - 1 application layer for multiple domain models, creating its own bounded context joining multiple bounded contexts(with their respective domain models).
 - Application layer can interact directly to infra layer or through domain layer, depends on the designs, no hard rules here.

+## Summary
+- DDD extends many concepts from Clean Architecture especially about SOLID principles.
+- DDD gives more detailed concept of separation of concerns leveraging from clean arch and SOLID principles.
+- DDD contains:
+  - Domain Models, The core of your software containing business rules and logics, separated from outer, and know nothing about outer layers.
+All other layers depend on this, while it should not depend on anything else(mostly).
+They are(from smallest to the biggest):
+    - Value Objects: Immutable.
+Wrap primitive values and provide cohesive operations related to values inside.
+Partial or Full Equivalence.
+    - Entities: Mutable.
+Contains primitives and/or value objects with cohesive operations.
+Identity Equivalence.
+    - Aggregates: Group of value objects and entities in 1 transaction consistency boundary.
+Multiple aggregates should be handled eventually.
+    - Services: Provide richer operations related to aggregates.
+Accessed and orchestrated by application layer.
+    - Events: Provide asynced/autonomous communication styles to different bounded context and aggregates.
+Usually handled through message queuing.
+  - Application, Connecting interfaces with domain models.
+Orchestrating aggregates and domain services.
+Handle aggregates's transactions, accepts requests and events from other bounded contexts.
+Implementations:
+    - DTOs: Data Transfer Object containing request from user interfaces wrapping and mapping into domain models.
+    - DPOs: Data Payload Object, bigger DTOs.
+    - Services: APIs in form of: HTTP API/REST, RPC, messaging subscribers.
+  - Infrastructure, contain implementations details related to most outer layers connecting to other systems(networks, file system, remote APIs, messaging, etc).
+    - Repository: contain implementation details of interaction to concrete databases(Relational or NoSQL), e.g. MySQL, Postgresql, sqlite, mongo, etc
+    - Cache: contain implementation details of interaction to in-memory databases
+    - Message Queue: contain implementation details of messaging infrastructure, e.g. rabbitmq, kafka, etc.
+    - HTTP Clients: contain clients for remote APIs calls to other bounded contexts.
+    - RPC clients: contains clients for remote rpc calls to other bounded contexts.
+- Each of 3 above organize inside Module for namespacing the responsibilities.
+- 1 or more modules combined into Bounded Context providing cohesive components.
+- Each bounded context can contain 1 or more domain models along with application layer.
+- Bounded context can also contain domain models only with separated shared application layer used by multiple bounded contexts.
+- Transactional Consistency happen inside 1 aggregate.
+- Eventual Consistency happen between multiple aggregates.
+- Eventual Consistency can be local or between bounded contexts.
+- Local Eventual Consistency can be achieved via Observer Pattern(e.g. golang channel, or MPSC)
+- Local Eventual Consistency can also be achieved via queue outside process, consumed by same process.
+E.g celery, etc.
+- Inter Bounded-Context Eventual Consistency can be achieved via long polling or messaging.
+- Long polling can use storage to store events, and consumer pull the data.
+- Messaging can be achieved with messaging system providing automatic system of publishing and subscribing.
+- Messaging can use event store to store events published by aggregates.
+- Event store can be used to avoid 2-phase commit/lock when synchronizing event-driven system.

+*...as always, CMIIW!*